 Let’s take a glance!

-With Israel In a move enhancing the domestic energy sector, Nepal took another step that would foster its energy cooperation with Israel.
+In a move enhancing the domestic energy sector, Nepal took another step that would foster its energy cooperation with Israel.

 In a recent discussion, Nepal and Israel discussed ways to boost bilateral ties between the two nations, especially in the energy sector.

 In a discussion with the Israeli Ambassador to Nepal Benny Omer, Nepal Minister for Energy, Water Resources and Irrigation Barshaman Pun urged the former to push for Israeli investment in Nepal’s energy sector, informed Pun’s Secretariat.

 “There’s demand of 10,000MW of electricity for Nepal in 10 years.
 We have a favorable investment climate in Nepal for investors in the energy sector.
 Thus, I urge the Israeli investors to consider investment in this sector,” Pun reportedly said in a statement.

 In response, the Israeli Ambassador expressed Israeli Government’s willingness to invest in Nepali energy and irrigation sectors.

 Reiterating his support in this regard, Omar informed that Israel has already begun quest to find interested stakeholders who could invest in the Nepali energy sector.

 Meanwhile, Nepal is also gearing up for a similar cooperation with Bangladesh.

 According to a recent update, Nepali Ministry for Energy, Water Resources and Irrigation is planning to conclude an energy pact with Bangladesh during Bangla’s Power Minister Nasrul Hamid’s upcoming visit to Nepal.